andrewasd/undervolt-gui/README.md

-this gui is based on this work: https://github.com/georgewhewell/undervolt make sure <undervolt> command works
+this gui is based on this work: https://github.com/georgewhewell/undervolt make sure "undervolt" command works